-Faces of U.S. Seafood: Maressa Garner
+Originally titled: Faces of U.S. Seafood with Maressa (Garner) Voss

-Since then, Maressa’s jumped in feet first, learning more about the industry and even working with James’ sister’s company Get Hooked, a subscription-based delivery program in Santa Barbara, California that provides fresh seafood from local fishermen each week.
+Since then, Maressa’s jumped in feet first, learning more about the industry and even working with James’ sister’s company Get Hooked, a subscription-based delivery program in Santa Barbara, California, that provides fresh seafood from local fishermen each week.

 Maressa’s passion for life, love, and local fishermen continues to grow.
 Graciously, she took the time to share a bit of her personal story with us today.